Kansas counties issue same-sex marriage license after court ruling

-KANSAS CITY, Kan., Nov 13 (Reuters) - Kansas counties began issuing marriage licenses on Thursday to same-sex couples a day after the U.S. Supreme Court refused to delay a federal judge’s order that lifted the state’s ban.
+KANSAS CITY Kan.
+(Reuters) - Kansas counties began issuing marriage licenses on Thursday to same-sex couples a day after the U.S. Supreme Court refused to delay a federal judge’s order that lifted the state’s ban.

 Judge Daniel Crabtree said on Nov.
 4 the Kansas ban on same-sex marriage violated the U.S Constitution’s due process and equal protection clause and entered a preliminary injunction that required circuit court clerks to issue licenses on Tuesday.